 Marketing Strategy vs. Marketing Plan

-In the above example, the business's marketing plan is dedicated to introducing a new software product to the marketplace and driving signups to that product.
-The business will execute on that plan with three marketing strategies: a new industry blog, a YouTube video series, and a Twitter account.
+To summarize, the business's marketing plan is dedicated to introducing a new software product to the marketplace and driving signups to that product.
+The business will execute that plan with three marketing strategies: a new industry blog, a YouTube video series, and a Twitter account.

-Of course, the business might also consider these three things one giant marketing strategy, each with their own specific content strategies.
+Of course, the business might consider these three things one giant marketing strategy, each with its specific content strategies.
 How granular you want your marketing plan to get is up to you.
-Nonetheless, there are a certain set of steps every marketing plan goes through in its creation.
+Nonetheless, every marketing plan goes through a particular set of steps in its creation.
 Learn what they are below.

 How to Write a Marketing Plan

 - Describe your content initiatives and strategies.

 - Clearly define your plan's omissions.

 - Outline your plan's contributors and their responsibilities.